Jojodicus/dittrich.pro/content/setting-up-windows.md

 ![An example of heavy screen tearing](/images/screen-tearing.jpg)

 You've probably heard of Variable Refresh Rate under the marketing names NVIDIA G-Sync, AMD FreeSync or the general term Adaptive Sync.
 Although the names are different, they essentially all do the same thing: sync your monitor's refresh rate to the game's frame rate.
-This has the advantage of completely eliminating screen tearing, while also keeping input latency down.
+This has the advantage of eliminating screen tearing, while also keeping input latency down.

 To enable the feature, you will need a compatible monitor with the feature enabled in its <abbr title="On Screen Display">OSD</abbr>.
 Then, head over into your GPU driver and find a setting called **G-Sync, FreeSync or Adaptive Sync and enable it**.